sudo-kishan267/Podcast/README.md

  - [ ] For any further changes to website change the templates folder provided in the repository
  - [ ] Make sure to save the further changes via commands ``` python manage.py make migrations ``` and ``` python manage.py migrate ```

-# Podcast

 ## Features
-One can upload their own podcast. one can listen already existed podcast uploaded by other users.
+- One can upload their own podcast or vodcast.
+- One can listen already existed podcast or vodcast uploaded by other users.